cybercongress/cybertensor-developer-docs/docs/glossary.md

 ### Incentive Mechanism

-A system that drives the behavior of subnet miners and governs consensus among subnet validators in a Bittensor subnet.
+A system that drives the behavior of subnet miners and governs consensus among subnet validators in a Cybertensor subnet.
 Each subnet has its own incentive mechanism, which should be designed carefully to promote desired behaviors and penalize undesired ones.

 ## L